anatoliis/raml-js-parser-2-validation-error-examples/README.md

 # raml2html-error-examples

 Each example is located in a separate folder.
-Execute individual `example_?/run.sh` file to see the error of corresponding example.
+Try individual examples by executing corresponding `parse_example_?.js` file.